 Spring - Write more gravity and entropy papers - the relation between gravitation, causality, conservation, and history becomes a dominant theme.
 California papers include:

 Spring - Rewrite the first four chapters of the TOE book.
 The "Newton and Darwin" negentropic connection is made during visit and conversations with Gus.

 June - 50th CPSI.
 Talks:

-continuous process - often the entire website is revised every 6
+website is a continuous process - often the entire website is

-months or even more frequently - especially since move to
+revised every 6 months or even more frequently - especially